 Similar to kale, there are also a number of benefits to eating chia seed.
 Online articles about chia seeds are from some of the same sources as were written on the benefits of kale – WebMD, Dr. Axe, and Healthline.
 A short list of the what makes chia seeds good for you include:

-– High in vitamins and minerals (like calcium, potassium, and magnesium)
+- They’re high in vitamins and minerals (like calcium, potassium, and magnesium),

-Why would you put them in smoothies?
+So why would you put chia seeds in smoothies?
 Same as kale, they’re easy to throw in and get the health benefits while covering up the taste and texture if you’re averse to that.